+b.)
+At least one form of information gathered from peers (e.g., observation of classroom instruction, feedback on class materials for online or resident education).
 It is recommended that peer observation and feedback be conducted at least annually for each faculty member during the provisional period and regularly after that period.
+The provision period in this case is recommended to be two peer reviews in the first four academic years, two more in the next two academic years prior to submitting the dossier for 6th year review, and on review every two academic years once tenured.
 Note that peer teaching observations were suspended in Spring 2020 and Summer 2020.
 The omission of a peer teaching observation for either of these two terms therefore does not provide evidence relevant to the assessment of teaching effectiveness.

+i.)
 In arranging peer observation and feedback, best practices that units may consider include: observing and providing feedback on a variety of courses, using multiple faculty members to provide a breadth of information, and having at least one course observed multiple times, to provide information on faculty response to peer and student feedback.
 Peer observation and feedback may consider a range of teaching activities, including, but not limited to the development of course materials, advising, and student research collaboration and mentoring.
 The method of peer observation and feedback shall be determined by faculty in the unit and applied consistently.
 When used, all documentation associated with peer observation and feedback, not a summary created by an administrator, shall be included in the evaluation materials.
 Unless determined otherwise in the unit guidelines, peer observation and feedback are arranged by the unit head who can ask that they be conducted by any faculty member in the unit.
 Peer observation and feedback are intended to be a developmental opportunity for faculty, who can use the information to improve their teaching.
-Thus, they must be accessible in a timely manner to the faculty member being observed.
-Department and college committees, unit head and the Dean consider this information from observations, as well as any documented response of the candidate to these observations, to evaluate performance.
+Thus, they must be accessible in a timely manner to the faculty member being observations, as well as any documented response of the candidate to these observations, to evaluate performance.

-c.
-At least one additional form of information gathered from students (e.g., summary of student comments from SRTEs, summary of formal end-of- semester or exit surveys).
-A summary of comments from openended items can be used to meet this requirement.
-However, a summary of SRTE comments does not meet criteria for alternative assessment (see Section 4 below).
-If a summary of student comments from SRTEs are used, departments may present the evidence in narrative or tabular format.
-The information may be organized by relevant categories and subcategories (e.g.,strengths and weaknesses; organization, engagement, and feedback) and shall include an indication of the number of comments for each category/subcategory.
+c.)
+At least one additional form of information gathered from students (e.g., summary of student comments from SEEQs, summary of formal end-of-semester or exit surveys).
+A summary of comments from open-ended items can be used to meet this requirement.
+However, a summary of SEEQ comments does not meet criteria for alternative assessment (see Section 4 below).
+If a summary of student comments from SEEQs are used, departments may present the evidence in narrative or tabular format.
+The information may be organized by relevant categories and subcategories (e.g., strengths and weaknesses; organization, engagement, and feedback) and shall include an indication of the number of comments for each category/subcategory.
 A consistent approach shall be used for all faculty.
 The candidate must not be involved in preparing the summary of comments.